Practice Leadership Conference 2018

 - SPTA executive directors (executive directors from small SPTAs will be covered for three hotel nights)

 - SPTA federal advocacy coordinators

 - Members of the Committee for the Advancement of Professional Practice

 The following people will be covered and placed on the hotel master list for up to only four hotel nights.
 These individuals will be charged for any additional hotel nights.

 You are responsible for making your own travel arrangements.
-The deadline to make travel reservations is Jan.
-31, 2017.
-If you do not make your travel reservations by this date, we reserve the right to require you to pay for your travel and submit for any eligible reimbursement.
-APA and APA Practice Organization will pay or reimburse Advanced Purchase Economy airfare or train tickets only.
+APA and APA Practice Organization will pay or reimburse advance purchase economy airfare, train tickets or mileage only.
 Ground transportation, including transportation to and from National, Dulles and BWI airports, airport parking, and baggage fees, are not reimbursable.
 In addition, any fees incurred for changing flights will not be covered.

 Make Your Travel Reservations